Léo Roussel

-Léo Roussel (born 31 August 1995) is a French racing driver who competes in the GT World Challenge Europe Endurance Cup for Emil Frey Racing.
+Léo Roussel (born 31 August 1995) is a French racing driver who last competed in the GT World Challenge Europe Endurance Cup for Emil Frey Racing.
+He was the 2017 European Le Mans Series champion for G-Drive Racing.

 Career

 Early career

-Roussel began his motorsport career at the age of 7, competing in local karting competitions in his native France.
+Roussel began his motorsport career at the age of seven, competing in local karting competitions in his native France.
 At the age of 14, in 2009, he scored second-place honors in the Bridgestone Cup and Trophée de France, alongside registering a fourth-place finish in the French Karting F3 Championship.
 Roussel attended the 24 Hours of Le Mans often as a child, and uncle Patrice had previously competed at Le Mans and in Grand-Am, leading Roussel to mention that his heart was set on endurance racing rather than the junior formula ladder.
 In 2011, he began competing in the V de V Challenge Endurance, driving a Norma M20 F for his uncle's team, Extrême Limite.
 Roussel would continue in the series until 2015, taking a win and two podiums throughout his five years of competition in the series.